Looking for employee intranet software?

 Strengths:

-• Supports splitting your employees into specific divisions, with every division having its calendar and a visual timeline.
+- Allows you to split employees into specific divisions, with every division having its own calendar and a visual timeline.
+Workers within a division can exchange private messages.

 Pricing